Grantlab/bio3d/vignettes_devel/pca_vignette/Bio3D_pca.md

 Consider using the `help(combine.sel)` function when dealing with more complicated selections.
+<br><br>

 ### Working with multiple PDB structures

 The Bio3D package was designed to specifically facilitate the analysis of multiple structures from both experiment and simulation.
-The challenge with working with these structures is that they are usually different in their composition (i.e. contain differing number of atoms, sequences, chains, ligands, structures, conformations etc. even for the same protein as we will see below) and it is these differences that are
+The challenge of working with these structures is that they are usually different in their composition (i.e. contain differing number of atoms, sequences, chains, ligands, structures, conformations etc. even for the same protein as we will see below) and it is these differences that are